Cheers and some letdown as 1st elected woman and person of color becomes Boston Mayor

 "I mean the data speaks for itself, and it's troubling," says former Massachusetts State Rep. Marie St. Fleur.
 Especially, she says, for a city still straining under a longtime reputation as racist.

-"For those of us born or raised in Boston, and who lived thru some of the darker days, the fact that we blinked at this moment is sadness," she says.
-"At what point in the city of Boston will we be able to vote --and I'm going to be very clear here-- for a Black person in that corner office?"
+"For those of us born or raised in Boston, and who lived through some of the darker days, the fact that we blinked at this moment is sadness," she says.
+"At what point in the city of Boston will we be able to vote — and I'm going to be very clear here — for a Black person in that corner office?"

 "We can only play race card for so many occasions"